nathancarmine/ircbot/README.md

 * A bot affection meter to a user

 ### How to run
+**For installation instructions, please refer to the Dependencies section.**

 We recommend using g++ to compile the code:
 `g++ main.cpp -o IrcBot`
 If you do not have g++ installed: